coq-community/coq-nix-toolbox/README.md

 nix-shell --arg do-nothing true --run "genNixActions"
 ```

+Do not forget to commit the new files.

 ## Overlays

 You can create directories named after a Coq package and containing `default.nix` files in `.nix/coq-overlays` to override the contents of `coqPackages`.
 This can be useful in the following case:

 - You depend on a package or a version of a package that is not yet available in nixpkgs.
-- The package that you are building is available in nixpkgs but its dependencies changed.
+- The package that you are building is available in nixpkgs but its dependencies have changed.
 - The package that you are building is not yet available in nixpkgs.

 To amend a package already present in nixpkgs, just run `nix-shell --run "fetchCoqOverlay PACKAGENAME"`.